SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 * The contribution must be meaningful to the project.
 There must be a clear and articulate link between the change and an improvement for the developers, users or overall community.
 * The Pull request must have a clear scope outlined in the description, please don't commit changes unrelated to the scope.
+* Refactorings files changed for or related to the Pull request are encouraged.
+This includes improving code structure and file organisation.
 * The description of the Pull request must also contain information on what functional areas have been touched and should be tested, ideally including a small test manual
 * Appropriate branch name, if possible following standard conventions like git flow (e.g. feature/shiny_new_feature_name).
 * No small Pull requests exclusively fixing single insignificant typos in code comments, one-off formatting mistakes or whitespace.
 Aggregate Pull requests fixing bigger areas can be accepted.